Dry dead leaves – How Aboriginal people fall before their time

 Download the full article here: Phyllis B Burarrwanga’s Dry Leaves Story.

-Full video of the interview below:
+Video of the interview below aswell:

 “how we see … the world.
 It’s complicated to us… they [the Balanda] don’t know [the] Indigenous world, they don’t know how we feel.
 And how we see it.
-And then like transferring to the white society… they still clashing.
+And then, like transferring to the white society… they are still clashing.
 When will I know about government rom [law and ways]?”

-Phyllis Burarrwanga, a Yolŋu elder, spoke to Why Warriors CEO, Richard Trudgen, on camera, at her home in Galiwin’ku.
+Phyllis Burarrwanga, a Yolŋu elder, spoke to Why Warriors CEO Richard Trudgen on camera at her home in Galiwin’ku.

 “…you sitting beside with us Yolŋu, you’re drinking and eating ŋatha [food] with us.
 So you’re sitting on the ashes of the Yolŋu people.
 You’re getting the truth… not from the leaves.
 You’re getting it from the roots.”

-Yolŋu people need access to the Western world’s information and knowledge, in order to be able to function as equal citizens.
+Yolŋu people need access to the Western world’s information and knowledge to be able to function as equal citizens.
 As a result of colonisation, many Aboriginal people in the south now speak English as a first language and have acquired large amounts of the mainstream culture’s worldview, information and knowledge.
 Some, though, still have massive gaps in their cultural knowledge base about how the mainstream Australian culture operates.

 “[We are] in the dark side….not in the light side,” says Phyllis.
 “One example I’m talking about… when the green leaves turn into the yellowish colour, and then it turned into the brownish, then it’s [they] drop-down.
 That’s not the full information.
 That’s telling us that we… just there for nothing.”